 - (1) Short-term investments in the accompanying consolidated balance sheets are six-month U.S. Treasury Bills.
 The fair values of these assets are based on Level 1 inputs in the fair value hierarchy. - (2) Contingent consideration liability represents arrangements to pay the former owners of certain companies we acquired.
-The undiscounted maximum payment under the arrangements was \$7.9 million, based on future revenues, gross profits and certain milestones.
+The remaining undiscounted maximum payment under the arrangements is \$6.1 million.
 We estimated the fair value of the contingent consideration using a Monte Carlo Simulation, which is based on significant inputs, primarily forecasted future results of the acquired businesses not observable in the market, and thus represents a Level 3 measure.
-For the three months ended March 31, 2017 and March 31, 2016, we made no payments as part of these arrangements.
+During the six months ended June 30, 2017, we made no payments as part of these arrangements.
+During the six months ended June 30, 2016, we paid \$0.1 million as part of these arrangements.